Brooklyn man arrested after alleged involvement in three anti-Asian hate crime incidents within a month - Local News 8

 Court records show 23 charges against Joseph Russo, 28, stemming from the three incidents, ranging from felony charges of assault and criminal negligence as a hate crime to lesser menacing and harassment charges.

-CNN has reached out for comment to a Legal Aid Society attorney, reportedly representing Russo.
+A spokesperson for the Legal Aid Society, which is representing Russo, declined CNN’s request for comment.
 CNN was unable to immediately reach a member of Russo’s family for comment.

 The first incident occurred on March 5, when Russo allegedly pushed a 64-year old Asian female to the ground, which caused pain to the left side of her body.
 Russo then walked away.